rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Nitin holds an MBA from Indian School of Business, Hyderabad and a Bachelor's degree in Computer Science Engineering from PEC University of Technology, Chandigarh.

+      Nitin is Senior Vice President and Head of Product at Samagra and currently leads the C4GT programme and SamagraX.
     image: /img/nitin-kashyap-1.jpeg
     linkedInProfile: 'https://www.linkedin.com/in/nitin-kashyap-7573181/'
     name: Nitin Kashyap